THRIVE - Emotional Health and Wellbeing Support

 #Thrive can also provide advice and support to parents, carers and anyone that works with a child or young person.

 The service is very different to anything that’s currently available in the borough.
 We have lots of different types of support to help you with any emotional health and wellbeing issues you're having.
 We can also offer advice to improve your general lifestyle.

 We can provide this support in lots of different ways, to make sure there is something suitable for everyone.
 We will always talk to you about what support will best meet your needs.
 We can offer more traditional types of support, such as one-to-one or group counselling sessions, or online courses.

 We can also signpost and help you access other types of support, such as sport, drama, music or art.
 If we aren’t able to offer the right support, we can decide together what other options are available.

 It is important to have a good support network around you, so we will always try to involve those who love and care for you (or who work with you) in any support we provide.
 This does not necessarily need to be your parents or siblings - it can be anyone who you trust, who provides support and care to you.

-The service is run by Pennine Care NHS Foundation Trust, Youth in Mind and the borough’s leisure provider Link 4 Life.
+The service is run by Pennine Care NHS Foundation Trust, Youth in Mind and the borough’s leisure provider Your Trust.
 To make sure the service meets your needs, we are working with young people, parents, carers and professionals.

-The service is funded by NHS Heywood, Middleton and Rochdale Clinical Commissioning Group and Rochdale Borough Council.
+The service is funded by NHS Heywood, Middleton and Rochdale Integrated Care Partnership and Rochdale Borough Council.